d12frosted/elpa-mirror/gnu/denote-readme.txt

   ⁃ What we count as “illegal characters” are converted into hyphens.

-  ⁃ Input for a file title is hyphenated and downcased.
-The original
+  ⁃ Input for a file title is hyphenated.
+The original value is
-    value is preserved in the note’s contents ([Front matter]).
+    preserved in the note’s contents ([Front matter]).

   ⁃ Keywords should not have spaces or other delimiters.
 If they do,
-    they are converted into hyphens.
-Keywords are always downcased.
+    they are removed, meaning that `hello-world' becomes `helloworld'.
+    This is because hyphens in keywords do not work everywhere, such as in Org.

   ⁃ Signatures are like the above, but use the equals sign instead of
     hyphens.

+  All file name components are downcases by default, though users can configure this behaviour ([Contol the letter casing of file names]).
+  Consider a `helloWorld' or `HelloWorld' convention for those cases where you would want to have a hyphen between consistuent words of a keyword.

 [Front matter] See section 6

+[Contol the letter casing of file names] See section 5.2

+5.2 Contol the letter casing of file names ──────────────────────────────────────────

+  The user option `denote-file-name-letter-casing' controls the letter casing of the individual components of file names ([The file-naming scheme]).
+The default method is to downcase everything.

+  The value of this user option is an alist where each element is a cons cell of the form `(COMPONENT .
+METHOD)'.
+For example, here is the default value:

+  ┌────
+  │ '((title . downcase)
+  │   (signature . downcase)
+  │   (keywords . downcase)
+  │   (t . downcase))
+  └────

+  What these cons cells of `(COMPONENT .
+METHOD)' are:

+  • The `COMPONENT' is an unquoted symbol among `title', `signature', `keywords', which refers to the corresponding component of the file name.
+The special `t' `COMPONENT' is a fallback value in case the others are not specified.

+  • The `METHOD' is the letter casing scheme, which is an unquoted symbol of either `downcase' or `verbatim'.
+A nil value has the same meaning as `downcase'.
+Other non-nil `METHOD' types are reserved for possible future use.

+    The `downcase' `METHOD' converts user input for the given `COMPONENT' into lower case.
+The benefit of this approach (which is the default behaviour) is that file names remain consistent over the long-term.
+The user never needs to account for varying letter casing while working with them.

+    The `verbatim' `METHOD' means that Denote will not affect the letter casing of user input when generating the given file name `COMPONENT'.
+Conventions like CamelCase or camelCase are respected.
+    The user thus assumes responsibility to keep file names in a good state over the long term.

+  As an example, we can downcase the title, but preserve the letter casing of the signature and keyword components with this:

+  ┌────
+  │ (setq denote-file-name-letter-casing
+  │       '((title . downcase)
+  │ 	(signature . verbatim)
+  │ 	(keywords . verbatim)
+  │ 	(t . downcase)))
+  └────

+[The file-naming scheme] See section 5

-5.2 Features of the file-naming scheme for searching or filtering ─────────────────────────────────────────────────────────────────
+5.3 Features of the file-naming scheme for searching or filtering ─────────────────────────────────────────────────────────────────

   By default, file names have three fields and two sets of field